rjtsdl/kubernetes/pkg/cloudprovider/providers/azure/azure_loadbalancer.md

   - Has no difference with EnsureLoadBalancer

 ### EnsureLoadBalancerDeleted
+  - Reconcile NSG first, before reconcile LB, because SG need LB to be there
+    - Call reconcileSecurityGroup(sg, clusterName, service, false)
   - Reconcile LB's related and owned resources, such as FrontEndIPConfig, Rules, Probe.
     - Call reconcileLoadBalancer(lb, clusterName, service, nodes, false)
-  - Reconcile LB's related but not owned resources, such as Public IP, NSG rules
+  - Reconcile LB's related but not owned resources, such as Public IP
-    - Call reconcileSecurityGroup(sg, clusterName, service, false)
     - Call reconcilePublicIP(pipName, cluster, service, false)